msheliga1/pj1MultiAPISuperHeroMovies/README.md

         - Must update local repo after adding a branch
         - Switch to branch: From cmd line git switch <branchname>
         - Once changes committed, git push origin <branchname>
+        - Issue a pull request in gitHub.
+        - Click "Pull Requests" in top menu bar (3rd from left).
+        - Click "review Required" in small font below pull request name.
-        - Issue a pull request in gitHub, and you may approve your own request.
+        - and you may approve your own request.
     Clone to local machine (Copy https, then git clone paste).
     Create a nice long READ.md file!!
 (Modify prior projects.)
     Commit and push files back to gitHub branch.
 Issue pull request and approve.